“I believe that happy girls are the prettiest girls.”

 Have a “thinking day” filled with self-reflection.

 I’ve talked about this a few times before, but it’s highly beneficial when you’re feeling lost or stuck.
 When bad habits continue to invade our daily lives, it’s usually because we’re unsure of where we want to go or what we want to accomplish in our lives.
+Two words: emotional turmoil.

 Tips for a thinking day:

 - Do a feelings check-in.
-Check in with your body, are you holding feelings in?
+Check-in with your body, are you holding feelings in?
 I find that when I’m overwhelmed or letting bad habits back in when I’m trying to make changes, it creates a values disconnect.
-In other words, I’m not acting with integrity, and if I ignore those feelings, my body holds it in.
+In other words, I’m not acting with integrity, and if I ignore those feelings, my body holds them in.
 I can feel it in my gut and digestion.
 If I feel nervous in my gut or have symptoms of IBS, I know that I’m holding stress and anxiety in for some reason.
 If I dig deep enough into my feelings, I know that it’s caused by not acting in alignment with my values.